Jack Cleveland Casino

-Jack Cleveland Casino (formerly Horseshoe Cleveland) is a casino in downtown Cleveland, Ohio, owned by Vici Properties and operated by Jack Entertainment.
+Jack Cleveland Casino (formerly Horseshoe Cleveland) is a casino in the downtown core of Cleveland, Ohio, United States, owned by Vici Properties and operated by Jack Entertainment.

 Casino

 Jack Cleveland Casino is located in the former Higbee Building at Tower City Center in downtown Cleveland.
 It has 100000 sqft of gaming space.
 The casino has 1,609 slot machines, 119 table games, 28 poker tables, and 35 electronic table games.
 The casino is accessible from Public Square, but is also accessible from the Terminal Tower and the Tower City Center shopping mall.
-The casino has teamed with the Renaissance, the Ritz-Carlton, and the Marriott at Key Center to offer rooms to its guests, and Rock Ohio Caesars purchased the Ritz-Carlton from Forest City Enterprises.
+The casino has teamed with the Renaissance, The Ritz-Carlton, and the Marriott at Key Center to offer rooms to its guests, and Rock Ohio Caesars purchased the Ritz-Carlton from Forest City Enterprises.
 The casino is open 24 hours a day and is completely smoke-free, compliant with Ohio law.
 Since the casino has limited dining options, it has partnered with nearly a dozen downtown Cleveland restaurants.